 With approximately 2,600 palm tree species worldwide, ranging from the 200-foot-tall wax palm (Ceroxylon quindiuense), hardy in USDA zones 8b through 11, to Madagascar's Dypsis minuta, which rarely grows more than 12 inches tall in USDA zones 10b through 11, there is a palm for nearly every garden.
 There are numerous slow-growing palm trees that thrive as houseplants as long as you provide sufficient water, humidity and light.

-Dwarf palm trees, such as the Sabal minor 'McCurtain' dwarf palmetto, can be used as a backdrop in a tropical garden even in USDA zone 6 gardens.
+Dwarf palm trees, such as the Sabal minor 'McCurtain' dwarf palmetto, can be used as a backdrop in a tropical garden even in some USDA zone 6 gardens.
 These relatively fast-growing, hardy palms grow up to 6 feet tall in USDA zones 6b through 10b.
 Other cold-hardy palms include the needle palm (Rhapidophyllum hystrix) and pindo palm (Butia capitata), hardy in USDA zones 5b and 9 through 11, respectively.

 Edible Palm Tree Seeds